Exit and Succession Planning is a Team Sport

 We have advisors and coaches in all facets of life.
 But in this most important area for our future, for our family and for our retirement, most business owners are pretty much just “winging it”.
-Oh, they may have an accountant but not much more of a team to focus on exit planning in all its facets.
-That team is critical for successful succession planning.
+Oh, they may have an accountant but not much more of a team to focus on exit planning in all its complexities.
+An advisory team is critical for successful succession planning.

 Business owners start their companies to create their future.
 But they often lose sight of the key to making that future happen – building value.
 They get caught up in the day-to-day and don’t get to implementing the sustainable, positive change that allows them to transition on their own terms.

 Consider: “…78 percent of small-business-owner clients plan to sell their businesses to fund their retirement.
 The proceeds are needed to fund 60 percent to 100 percent of their retirement needs.
 Yet, less than 30 percent of clients actually have a written succession plan…”

 http://www.cnbc.com/2015/04/13/ew-small-biz-have-an-exit-plan.html [I would suggest that 30% is generous, and even if accurate, that those plans are not very effective, for growth or for exit planning.]

 When I speak on exit planning / succession planning / transition planning, I outline a proven 7-step process.
 Forming your advisory team is one of those steps.

 Build a Team of Advisors.

 Nobody knows everything.
 Many of my clients are in creative industries, designing, creating, building.
 You don’t want me in that role.
 But I have worked with many organizations and have a different experience and skill set than my clients.
 I bring ideas and experience from many industries and many client engagements.
 The other critical exit planning team members bring their own expertise to the table.
 These should include:

 - Exit Planning Advisor / Consultant / Coach

 - Financial Advisor